A Walkers History

 That should have been the final nail in the coffin of the remaining lines between Uckfield and Hurst Green, but it was not.
 Some 3000 objections to closure were received, and for the first time protestors used cost-benefit analysis to argue their case.
 They showed that the cost of closure in extra travel hours for passengers would be twice as much to the economy as keeping the loss-making line open.
 Government ministers hemmed and hawed, and in 1968 gave way, one of the rare examples of a closure recommended by Beeching being halted by public pressure.

 With the line saved, the dominant pattern of service was to run trains from Uckfield to London Bridge, as happens today, bypassing Groombridge and Tunbridge Wells West.
 The once busy line through Groombridge was reduced to an hourly shuttle from Eridge to Tonbridge via the two Tunbridge Wells stations.
 This lasted until 1985 when the track and signalling needed replacing and it was decided that the cost could not be justified.
 To widespread consternation the link was closed - the last line closure carried out by British Rail anywhere in the country.
-It was taken over by the Spa Valley Railway, which now runs a steam service along the route.
+Most of the route - the section from Tunbridge Wells West to Eridge - was taken over by the Spa Valley Railway, which now runs a steam service on it.

-The line to Uckfield survives, however – still unelectrified, and still serving its dozy rural halts.
+The line to Uckfield survives in normal passenger use, however – still unelectrified, and still serving its dozy rural halts.
 It had a doubtful period in the late 1990s and early 2000s when its trains were old, its stations run down and it had no Sunday service for most of the year.
 For a time it looked as if it might be closed after all, but somehow it survived and was given new trains and smartened up stations.
 In the winter of 2015-16 Network Rail even extended the platforms on the line to take ten carriage trains.
-There is even talk of electrifying the line as part of a "Thameslink 2" or "Crossrail 3".
+There is talk of electrifying the line as part of a "Thameslink 2" or "Crossrail 3".

 Despite this the pressure group Railfuture also continues to campaign for the Uckfield to Lewes link to be reopened, perhaps as an improved route to Newhaven or as part of development plans for the area.
 The Outer Circle may yet live again.